10 Ways to Avoid Paying a 30% Microsoft Tax on Unified Support

 9. Inconsistent TAM and DSE support.

 Unless you have a named secondary (backup) Technical Account Manager (TAM) or Designated System Engineer (DSE) on your contract, you’ll be at the whim of whoever is available to try and assist you.
-Or worse, your needs may go unheard for a week or two.
-You’ll have to plan ahead for when these key Microsoft roles are unavailable to assist you in time of crisis.
+Or worse, your needs may go unheard for a week or more.
+Playing email round robin to get the support you deserve doesn’t seem like a fair use of your time or money.
+You’ll have to plan for when these key Microsoft roles are unavailable to assist you in time of crisis.
 That’s more work that you’re expected to do, even though you’re paying almost a third more for enterprise support services.

 10. No accountability for missing support SLAs.

-Tired of paying an additional Microsoft tax for a lackluster support experience?
+Are you tired of paying an additional Microsoft tax for a lackluster support experience?
 Get the right level of support with US Cloud, the industry’s first true alternative to Microsoft Unified Support.
+Saving you 30-50% on your Microsoft Support costs and rapid, 15-minute response times are only a few of the benefits we provide.
 Contact us today for more information and a free trial.